 - 1 Basic Info

 - Warlock - All warlocks come with a stack of standard special rules - most notably being awesome.

 - Pathfinder - This model treats rough terrain as open terrain while advancing.
 While charging, slam power attacking, or trample power attacking, this model does not stop its movement when it contacts an obstacle.

 - Devourer's Debt - This model gains a Wurm token each round.
 These tokens give it extra STR, but make it suffer damage too.

-- Elemental Mastery - Constructs in this model's battlegroup beginning their activation in this model's control range can charge and make power attacks for free, and this model can heal friendly construct models in its battlegroup.
+- Elemental Mastery - Construct warbeasts in this model's battlegroup beginning their activation in this model's control range can charge and make power attacks without being forced.
+This model can heal friendly construct models in its battlegroup.

 - Ritual of Renewal (★ Action) - Remove all Wurm tokens from this model.